-To obtain access to the Internet,
+To connect to the Internet.

-- the wireless network you use must support data calls, - the data service must be activated for your SIM card, - you must have obtained an Internet access point from an Internet Service Provider (ISP), and - you must have entered the proper Internet settings.
+- the wireless network you use must support data calls, - the data service must be activated for your SIM card, - you must have obtained an Internet access point from an Internet Service Provider (ISP), and - you must have entered the proper Internet settings. - Note: The Mail application, described in the Messaging chapter, also uses an Internet connection.
+See 'Mail' on page 172.